 Margaret Kennedy (1896-1967) made her name as a novelist with The Ladies of Lyndon (1923) and The Constant Nymph (1924), and continued publishing fiction, screenplays and plays until the year before her death.

-The Introduction will be by Faye Hammill, Professor of English at the University of Glasgow.
+The Introduction is by Faye Hammill, Professor of English Literature at the University of Glasgow.